 The west relates to the solar chakra, the fire element and the archetype is the alchemist.
 The west is about a time of harvest and the key elements to work with include learning how to establish boundaries, how to forgive and how to live with gratitude.

-When the physical body is balanced: we feel open, healthy and flexible.
+When the physical body is balanced: open, healthy, flexible and energetic

-When it is not in balance: messy house, messy mind, body tightness, heaviness, back issues, dryness, loss of elasticity, health issues, doubt that the body can heal itself and an over-reliance on external medicine or plastic surgery/fillers, tendency to bypass emotions, intimacy, yin time, spiritual time, and nature for the sake of immediate gratification.
+When it is not in balance: lethargic, stiff in muscles, messy house, messy mind, body tightness, heaviness, back issues, dryness, loss of elasticity, health issues, doubt that the body can heal itself and an over-reliance on external medicine or plastic surgery/fillers, tendency to bypass emotions, intimacy issues, lack of yin/feminine time, lack of spiritual time, and over-focus on instant gratification

 Now that we’ve covered all the directions, one way we can use them is that when one area of life isn’t going very well, we can see how it relates to the rest and work with it to bring it into balance.
 We can also see through our own life’s experiences; when one area of life falls into place, all the rest suddenly balance out and move forward.
 Another way to work with the wheel is to spend time regularly on all of our directions and bringing them into balance through self-reflection and easy exercises.